csci479/csci479.github.io/docs/final.md

 - [_Bucknell's Music and Sound resources_](http://researchbysubject.bucknell.edu/c.php?g=89792&p=579601): In particular, I would recommend the AudioBlocks link on this site, which Bucknell has a license for.
 I have found it to be a great resources for everything from sound effects to background music.

-- [_Bucknell's Video Resources_](http://researchbysubject.bucknell.edu/c.php?g=89792&p=579600): Similar to AudioBlocks, VideoBlocks will allow you to download snippets of video that you can freely use in your own movies (if needed).

 #### Recording your Video
 Your video should be as high quality as possible.
 For many of your screen-based products, you'll want some kind of screen-capturing software.

 - **On Mac:** _QuickTime_ has built-in screen capture software that will record any activity on the screen.
-There are other options, but this is likely the most simple.
+You can also use other options you're familiar with (I like to use [Loom](https://www.loom.com/))
 - **On Windows:** There are a number of free options on Windows - [many of which can be explored in this article](http://www.techradar.com/news/the-best-free-screen-recorder)

-#### Video Editors
-You'll also need a decent video editor to put together sight and sound.

-- **On Mac:** _iMovie_ is probably your best bet.
-It provides a very easy drag-and-drop interface to import music, videos, and images, as well as create basic annotations (titles).

-### Deliverables
+### Deliverable Checklist
 - A PDF of your written report
-- A PDF (or PPT file) or your final presentation
+- Google slides of your final presentation
 - Final project source code in a zip format, generated from your repository.
 - 1-3 minute demo video.
 Raw movie file should be uploaded to Drive Folder.
 In addition, the video should be uploaded to an accessible platform (YouTube, Vimeo link).

 - A README that includes:
   - A video link to your demo from an accessible platform (YouTube, Vimeo).
 If you are uncomfortable with publicizing your product, you may generate a private link
   - A link to your repository (I should have permission to at least view it).